Planning for yourself and your family

 A UK resident and domiciled individual is taxed on worldwide income and gains.
-Non-UK domiciles who are UK resident have been able to claim the remittance basis of taxation in respect of foreign income and gains and are only taxed if foreign income and gains are brought into the UK.
+Non-UK domiciles who are UK resident can claim the remittance basis of taxation in respect of foreign income and gains with the effect that they are only taxed if foreign income and gains are brought into the UK.
 The non-UK domicile is also favourably treated for IHT as they only pay IHT in respect of UK assets as opposed to their worldwide assets.

-Proposals have been announced to abolish non-UK domicile status for certain long term residents from April 2017, where an individual has been resident for at least 15 of the last 20 tax years.
-Such individuals will be deemed UK domiciled for all tax purposes.
+However, an individual who has been resident for at least 15 of the last 20 tax years will be deemed UK domiciled for all tax purposes.
 In addition, those who had a UK domicile at the date of their birth will revert to having a UK domicile for tax purposes whenever they are resident in the UK, even if under general law they have acquired a domicile in another country.

 |Checklist: Financial protection strategies ||Self ||Spouse|

 |Will || || |